4lex4/scantailor-libs-build/README.md

 Packaging
 ---------
 1. Build ScanTailor Advanced following the instructions above
-2. Use `cpack -G <generator> [options]` to create a package for your platform.
+2. Use `cpack -G <generator> [-D <var>=<value> ...]` to create the package for your platform.

    Enter `cpack --help` to see the options and generators available.
+   See the list of available variables for each generator [here](https://cmake.org/cmake/help/latest/manual/cpack-generators.7.html).

    Examples:
      1. To create a Linux DEB package use: `cpack -G "DEB"`